 The word “Frisbee” was born in the second half of the nineteenth century, when a pastry shop of the Connecticut, the “Frisbee Pie Co”, became the pies supplier for the school canteens in Nord America.
-The name of these sweets began to spread very fast among the students in New England, which used to throw the Frisbee’s round pans to each other as pass time between one lesson and the other.
+The name of these sweets began to spread very fast among the students in New England.
+They used to throw the Frisbee’s round pans to each other as pass time between one lesson and the other.
 Starting from this primitive prototype, two War World II veterans, Fred Morrison and Warren Franscioni, developed a plastic “flying disk” capable to guarantee the maximum elevation and an easy grip.
 The secret of the disk: the raised edges.
 In fact, the rotation set during the thrust forces the air below towards the edges, which, being raised, favor the creation of an air cushion supporting the entire structure.

 In the fifties the new game became so popular that a well known American toy manufacturer, Wham-o, decided to use the name of the famous pies as brand for a new product.
 The choice proved right, since in no time the flying disk became a national sport with three fundamental disciplines: the golf disk, the Frisbee freestyle and the ultimate Frisbee, this latter invented by the American students in the college campus.
 The referee’s absence is the peculiar characteristic of the new sport, which must always be played with spirit of the game and fair play.